California & Texas Residents: if you have been affected by this, call us at 1-800-724-8403

 The most important thing to do is to reduce the amount of outdoor air you breathe.

 Using an Austin Air cleaner in your home will greatly reduce the particles in the air, protecting your respiratory system.
-Austin Air uses True HEPA media to capture the microscopic particles that can damage your lungs.
+Austin Air uses True Certified HEPA Material media to capture the microscopic particles that can damage your lungs.
 Austin Air’s filters also incorporate activated carbon to reduce chemicals and gases in the air: the larger the quantity of carbon in the filter, the greater a capacity for pollutants it has.
 For example, Austin Air’s Healthmate has 15 pounds of activated carbon, while the smaller HealthMate Jr. has 7 pounds of activated carbon.

 Austin Air is doing everything we can to get units and replacement filters to those in need.
 If you have any questions or concerns or anything we can assist you with, visit us at www.austinair.com or call 1-800-724-8403.